 The Ultimate VoIP Appliance: PIAF Virtual Machine for VirtualBox

 Today brings us to a new plateau in the virtual machine development era.
-Thanks to the masterful work of Tom King on PBX in a Flash 220.127.116.11.5, we’re pleased to introduce a new product that can be installed in under 5 minutes and will run on any Windows PC, Mac, or Linux machine as well as Solaris.
+We’re pleased to introduce a new product that can be installed in under 5 minutes and will run on any Windows PC, Mac, or Linux machine as well as Solaris.
 And, unlike the dedicated machine platforms and OpenVZ compromises of years past, today’s PIAF-Green Virtual Machine is state-of-the-art giving you everything a bare metal install from source code would have provided.
 Most importantly, the components are truly portable.
 They can be copied to a 4GB flash drive1 for the price of a good hamburger and installed from there onto any type of machine that happens to be in front of you.
 Five minutes later, you have a fully functional Asterisk server with FreePBX and exactly the same feature set and source code that you would have had doing a bare metal PIAF install to a dedicated server.
-And we’ve built this 32-bit production-ready PIAF-Green Virtual Machine with Asterisk 11.5.1 and FreePBX 2.11.
+And we’ve built this 32-bit production-ready PIAF-Green Virtual Machine with Asterisk 11.7 and FreePBX 2.11.
 No Internet access required to perform the install.
 Sound too good to be true?
 Keep reading or, better yet, try the PIAF appliance for yourself.
 The install process is simple:

 - Download and install VirtualBox onto a Desktop Machine of your choice

 - Download and double-click on the PIAF-Green Virtual Machine to import it into VirtualBox